 It is recommended to try a professional and reliable 3rd-party program to have this type of issues fixed if the solutions above did nothing.
 FoneGeek iOS System Recovery is rated as one of the best programs to resolve this problem for you.
 Below are the reasons why it is recommended:

-Reasons for choosing FoneGeek iOS System Recovery (iOS 14 supported):
+Reasons for Choosing FoneGeek iOS System Recovery (iOS 15 supported):

-Steps on how to use the program to fix the WiFi problem:
+Steps on how to use the program to fix the iPhone WiFi greyed out problem:

 Step 1.
 First of all, the program should be downloaded on your computer.
 After the downloading and installation, open it up and select "Standard Mode".

 Step 2.
 On the fix interface, using an original lightening cord to connect iPhone with the program.
-The software will identify your device automatically and help you select the correct firmware package that matches your iPhone model.
+The software will identify your device automatically and let you download the correct firmware package that matches your iPhone model.

 Step 3.
 You just need to click "Fix Now" button to wait until the fixing process has finished.
 Then restart your iPhone after the process.